Bicriteria Multidimensional Mechanism Design with Side Information: Main mechanism and its guarantees

 We situate our results within the consistency-robustness framework studied by the algorithms-with-predictions literature.
-Furthermore, we retrospectively discuss the failures of some alternate approaches---and how $\cM_{\zeta,\lambda}$ addresses those failures---that are solely concerned with consistency and robustness measures.
+Furthermore, we retrospectively discuss the failures of some alternate approaches---and how $\cM_{L,\gamma}$ addresses those failures---that are solely concerned with consistency and robustness measures.
+Finally, we establish impossibility results that show that our mechanism's performance cannot be substantially improved.

 We say a mechanism is $(a, b)$-{\em consistent} and $(c, d)$-{\em robust} if when predictions are perfect (which, in our setting, means $\Delta_i^{\err} = 0 \iff \min_{\ttheta_i\in T_i(\btheta_{-i})}w(\ttheta_i,\btheta_{-i}) = w(\theta_i,\btheta_{-i})$) it satisfies $\E[\text{welfare}]\ge a\cdot\OPT$, $\E[\text{revenue}]\ge b\cdot\OPT$, and satisfies $\E[\text{welfare}]\ge c\cdot\OPT,\E[\text{revenue}]\ge d\cdot\textsf{VCG}$ independent of the prediction quality (where $\textsf{VCG}$ denotes the revenue of the vanilla VCG mechanism).
 Consistency demands near-optimal performance when the side information is perfect, and therefore we compete with the total social surplus $\OPT$ on both the welfare and revenue fronts.
 Robustness deals with the case of arbitrarily bad side information, in which case we would like our mechanism's performance to be competitive with vanilla VCG, which already obtains welfare equal to $\OPT$.
 High consistency and robustness ratios are in fact trivial to achieve, and we will thus largely not be too concerned with these measures---our main goal is to design high-performance mechanisms that degrade gracefully as the prediction errors increase.